BlaiseMoses01/BlaiseMoses01/README.md

 # 👋 Hey, I’m Blaise Moses

-I’m a Software Engineer and SDET who turns QA teams into engineering powerhouses.
+I’m a Software Engineer in Test specializing in scalable, resusable testing archeticture.
 My code breaks less, scales better, and doesn’t flinch at flaky test cases or brittle pipelines.

 Currently:
-- 🏦 QA Automation Engineer at Ally (via Brooksource), building robust UI/API test suites with **Playwright**, **Gherkin**, and **TypeScript**
+- 🏦 SDET at a fortune 500 company, leading development of scalable UI/API test suites with **Playwright**, **Gherkin**, and **TypeScript**

-- 🤖 Freelance LLM QA/Engineer, improving AI training pipelines with real-world coding evaluations and benchmarking tools
-- 🚀 Building **[30DayQA](https://yourlinkhere.com)** — a no-fluff challenge-based platform to teach real-world test automation and SDET career skills
+- 🚀 Building **[30DayQA]([https://30daysdet.dev/])** — a no-fluff challenge-based platform to teach real-world test automation and SDET career skills.
+My goal is to provide guidance and tools for effective testing of modern web applications at an affordable price point.

 ---